 Select a Question:

-The program offers fully funded Graduate Assistantships, including out-of-state and in-state tuition, fees, and health insurance in addition to a stipend.
+Our program offers fully funded Graduate Assistantships, including out-of-state and in-state tuition, fees, and health insurance in addition to a stipend.
 A GA’s duties in the first year of the MFA might include working in The University Writing Center or The Digital ACT Studio, helping organize conferences and events, assisting in the production of English Department publications, or light office work.
 Stipends generally start at $12,000 for nine months.
 In the second year of the program, GAs and TAs offer students college teaching experience and editorial work on The Greensboro Review.
-Applicants entering the program with a master’s degree in English may seek a Teaching Assistantship.
-In the first year, TAs teach one section of composition each semester and tutor in the University Writing Center.
-The second year, they teach three sections over the academic year.
-Students without an MA may seek a TA their second year.
+Applicants entering the program with a master’s degree in English may also seek a Teaching Assistantship in their first year.
 All applicants are considered for the Randall Jarrell and Fred Chappell fellowships.
 The MFA at Greensboro is committed to making our degree affordable and accessible through full funding.
-However, we generally do not know the exact number of fully funded slots for the incoming class until April.
+However, we generally will not know the exact number of fully funded slots for the incoming class until April.
 More information about funding sources and cost of living in Greensboro can be found at grs.uncg.edu/financial.

-We expect to accept 5 to 7 students in each area–poetry and fiction–but this may vary in a given year, depending upon the applicant pool, range of genre interest, acceptance rates in the year before, and funding levels.
+We expect to accept 5 to 7 students in each area–poetry and fiction–though this may vary somewhat in a given year depending upon the applicant pool, range of genre interest, acceptance rates in the year before, and funding levels.